stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

    * Role: suggest consistent choices for `R_eff` and related resource metrics based on physical and operational descriptions.
    * Interface:

-     * Inputs: description of experimental setup, including probes, time, control operations, and ancillary systems.
+     * Inputs: description of experimental setup, including probes, time, control operations, ancillas, and measurement repetitions.
-     * Outputs: a small set of candidate `R_eff` definitions, each with a justification.
+     * Outputs: a small set of candidate `R_eff` definitions, each with a justification and a pointer to which encoding rule it instantiates.

 3. `ScalingPatternExtractor`

    * Role: given multiple descriptions or simulation summaries at different resource levels, estimate scaling exponents and generate summaries for use by `MetrologyLimitChecker`.
    * Interface:

-     * Inputs: tuples `(R_eff, error)` for a scenario.
+     * Inputs: tuples `(R_eff_i, error_i)` for a scenario.
-     * Outputs: estimated `alpha` and uncertainty, plus a flag indicating whether the data supports reliable scaling analysis.
+     * Outputs: estimated `alpha` and uncertainty, plus a flag indicating whether the data supports reliable scaling analysis under the encoding.

 ### 7.3 Evaluation harness